6th Grade

 6th Grade Workshop

 Teaching coding is no easy feat, and you’ve done an exceptional job at it this school year!
 This workshop is designed to help you continue building your confidence with the 9 Dots curriculum during the second half of the year.
 We’ll begin by reviewing key coding concepts in your grade level’s curriculum, followed by dedicated planning time to ensure you are well-prepared to lead your upcoming coding lessons.
 Finally, we’ll provide a sneak peek of what’s to come in the Module 4 project your students will work on by the end of the year.
-As you go through this workshop, use our Graphic Organizer to take notes along the way.

 Quick Navigation